JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     ```

 3. Make sure `ViewModel` is marked with the `@MainActor` annotation.
 It ensures all asynchronous operations within
-   `ViewModel` run on the main thread to comply with Kotlin/Native requirement:
+   `ViewModel` run on the main thread to comply with the Kotlin/Native requirement:

     ```Swift
     // ...